AerynOS/dotcom/src/content/docs/blog/2025/06/30/mid-year-update/index.md

 The exact number will vary from system to system depending on how many other packages are installed from the repository but for context, on a base AerynOS GNOME install, this is around 500 packages.

 In the meantime, we have created a manual guide on how to transition existing installs to the new repository in our GitHub Discussions forum [here](https://github.com/orgs/AerynOS/discussions/53).
-The process is fairly simple, but if you do have any issues transitioning manually, do get in touch via a GitHub Discussions post or via [Matrix](https://matrix.to/#/#aerynos:matrix.org).
+The process is fairly simple, but if you do have any issues transitioning manually, do get in touch via a comment under the GitHub Discussions [post](https://github.com/orgs/AerynOS/discussions/53) or via [Matrix](https://matrix.to/#/#aerynos:matrix.org).

 ### Content Delivery Network for Packages and ISOs